seb86/attachment-slugs/CONTRIBUTING.md

-# Contribute To Attachment Slugs
+# Contribute To Attachment Slugs for WordPress

 Community made patches, bug reports and contributions are always welcome and are crucial.